 Over 150 Coca-Cola Staff Take To Ireland's Beaches For Clean Up

-More than 150 Coca-Cola employees took to Ireland's beaches last Friday (13 September) to help clean-up Ireland’s coastline.
+More than 150 Coca-Cola employees took to Ireland's beaches last Friday (September 13) to help clean up Ireland's coastline.

 The volunteering initiative, which took place ahead of next weekend's Big Beach Clean event, is part of the company's ongoing strategy to achieve a world without waste.